ryanpeek/ryanpeek.github.io/_posts/2016-09-28-static_maps_in_R.md

 legend("topright", border = "gray80",box.lwd = 1.5, box.col = "gray80",
        legend=c("Major Rivers", "Study Sites"),
        title="Study Map", bty="o", inset=0.05,
-       lty=c( 1,-1,-1), pch=c(-1,21, 1), cex=0.7,
+       lty=c( 1,-1,-1), pch=c(-1,21, 1), cex=0.8,
-       col=c("#2A788EFF", "#FDE725FF"))
+       col=c("#2A788EFF", "black"), pt.bg=c(NA, "#FDE725FF"))

+# add a box for the scale bar
+rect(-122.47, ybottom = 38.03, xright = -121.6, ytop = 38.4, col = "white", border = "transparent")

+# add north arrows
+library(GISTools)
+north.arrow(xb=-122.2, yb=38.5, len=0.07, lab="N", col="gray30",cex.lab = 0.9)
+map.scale(xc = -122.05, yc=38.3, len=0.7, units = "km",subdiv = 5, sfcol = "white", ndivs = 3)
 {% endhighlight %}

 <img src="/img/Rfig/2016-09-28-static_maps_in_R.Rmd//basic map-1.svg" title="plot of chunk basic map" alt="plot of chunk basic map" width="100%" />

-Ok, so it's basic, and things are clustered up, but it's a decent map.
-There are ways to zoom to your study area, and you would probably want to add a scale bar and potentially a north arrow, but overall it's functional and was pretty easy to create.
-On to a fancier map using the ggplot framework.
+Ok, so it's basic, and things are a bit clustered up, but it's a decent map.
+There are ways to zoom to your study area, and you would probably want to play with the scale bar and north arrow a bit, but overall it's functional and was pretty easy to create.
+On to a fancier map using the ggplot framework!

 ## GGPLOT2 Map (`ggmap`)